What’s the deal with Bitcoin?

 Like its mysterious creator, much history of the Bitcoin is speculative.
 In October 2008 Nakamoto made a paper on The Cryptography Mailing List at metzdowd.com titled Bitcoin: a Peer-to-Peer Electronic Cash System.
 He claims to have started working on Bitcoin in 2007, but this is also unable to be confirmed.
 When the currency was released on January 9, 2009 Nakamoto mined the first block of bitcoins ever called the genesis block which gave him a reward of 50 bitcoins.
 The block also had the message “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks”.
 This is a reference to an article published on 03/Jan/2009 in The Times.

 In mid-2010, Nakamoto handed control of Bitcoins’ source code to Gavin Andresen, and related domains to other major bitcoin community members.
-The first major bitcoin transaction was made by a Florida programmer called Laszlo Hanyecz payer 10,000BTC, which at the time was about $50 USD, to get 2 Papa John’s Pizzas delivered to his house.
+A Florida programmer called Laszlo Hanyecz made the first major BitCoin transaction.
+He paid 10,000BTC, which at the time was about $50 USD, to get 2 Papa John’s Pizzas delivered to his house.
 This was done indirectly as he paid someone in England to buy the pizzas.
 On August 6, 2010 a major vulnerability was spotted.
 It let users bypass bitcoins restrictions and create an indefinite number of bitcoin.
 This was patched soon after.

 The Blockchain and Mining

 Bitcoin uses a public ledger called The Blockchain.
-The chain has no central authority and all maintenance is performed by a network of communicating nodes.
+The chain has no central authority.
+Communicating nodes are responsible for performing maintenance.
 The nodes validate transactions, add them to their copy of the ledger and then broadcast these to the other nodes.
-Approximately 6 times per hour a new group of accepted transactions called a block is created and added to the blockchain.
+A new group of accepted transactions called a block.
+Approximately 6 times an hour, a new block is created and then added to the blockchain.

 Mining is a record-keeping service.
-Miners make sure the Blockchain is consistent, complete and unalterable by verifying each block.
+As a result, miners make sure the Blockchain is consistent, complete and unalterable by verifying each block.
 Each block has a cryptographic hash of the previous block using the SHA-256 hashing algorithm linking it to the previous block.
-To be accepted by the rest of the network a new block must contain a proof-of-work which miners need to found a number called a nonce.
-This is time-consuming to generate as miners must test many different nonce values until they find the correct value.
+A block chain will only accept a new block with a proof-of-work.
+Miners therefore need to found a number called a nonce.
+This is time-consuming to generate because miners must test many different nonce values until they find the correct value.

-Every 2016 blocks (Usually takes 14 days) the difficulty target is adjusted based on the network’s recent performance.
-This keeps average time between new blocks at 10 minutes.
-When a block is create the miner finding it is rewarded with newly created bitcoins.
+Every 2016 blocks, the difficulty target is adjusted based on the network’s recent performance.
+However, this process usually takes 14 days.
+Therefore the average time between new blocks is usually 10 minutes.
+When a miner finds a block, they are rewarded with newly created bitcoins.
 As of July 9, 2016 the reward is 12.5BTC.
 The bitcoin protocol states that every 210,000 (Approximately every 4 years) the reward will halve until it hits a reward of 0BTC in 214o.
 After that it will just be a way of keeping records.
 The total number of Bitcoins in 2140 will be 21 million.

-Bitcoins have 4 types however 3 are used to just make it easier for small transactions.
-First, a single Bitcoin is currently worth $3307.55 AUD – currently more than the price of an ounce of gold!
+There are 4 types of Bitcoin.
+However we generally only use 3, just to make it easier for small transactions.
+Firstly, a single Bitcoin is currently worth $3307.55 AUD – and that is currently more than the price of an ounce of gold!
 Next is a milli-bitcoin or mBTC, they are equal 0.001 bitcoin.
 A micro-bitcoin or µBTC is equal to 0.000001 bitcoin.
-The smallest value is called satoshi, a reference to the creator and is equal to 0.00000001 bitcoin (one hundred-millionth of a bitcoin).
+A satoshi is the smallest Bitcoin value.
+This is a reference to the creator and is equal to 0.00000001 bitcoin (one hundred-millionth of a bitcoin).

-Bitcoins are able to be purchased in full or in part.
-However payments may be made for items using the online currency.
+You can purchase Bitcoins in full or in part.
+However, you can also pay for items online using the currency.

 Talk of the Bitcoin in Mainstream Media